balena-io/docs/pages/management/env-vars.md

 Below the list there's a form for creating a new environment variable.

-Finally, if there are ny device-specific variables that **are not** application-wide variables' redefines (i.e. don't have an application-wide variable of the same name) they will be shown at the bottom of the page.
+Finally, if there are any device-specific variables that **are not** application-wide variables' redefines (i.e. don't have an application-wide variable of the same name) they will be shown at the bottom of the page.

 > _Note_.
 These variables are _only_ visible to the devices where they are defined.